Tafadzwa-tracey/ComputerVision_Qrcode/qr_barcode_scanner.md

 As shown below:
 ![Description](description.png)

+Not every QR code is shaped like a perfect square.
+Sometimes they have[unique patterns, colors, and logos](https://blog.hubspot.com/blog/tabid/6307/bid/29449/how-to-create-a-qr-code-in-4-quick-steps.aspx)displayed inside.
+You'll find them in non-digital spaces like direct mail, signage, billboards, and even TV shows where you can scan the code on the screen using your phone

 How qrcode  work
 ----
+Originally designed in Japan for use in the automotive industry, marketers adopted the QR code because of its large storage capacity and ability to translate additional information to consumers beyond what the packaging or advertising of a product could display.Let's say a consumer sees a QR code.
+They can take out their mobile device, download a free QR code scanning app, or simply use their phone's camera, and scan the QR code to gain more information about what they saw.If you wanted to create, say, a bus stop advertisement promoting your podcast, you could display a QR code on that printed ad that brings people right to your iTunes page when they scan it with their phones.
+Pretty simple, right.

 Qr codes consist of 7 parts ,each part having a pixel pattern which looks similar to  a crossword puzzle Each element conveys certain information through the Code  like print direction, timing, error tolerance and empty spaces differentiating the Code its surroundings .It is processed using [Reed–Solomon](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction)  error correction until the image can be appropriately interpreted.Steps of [encoding](https://www.thonky.com/qr-code-tutorial/introduction):